Modelling DOM elements with Python class¶

 [4]:

-class PyPIHomePage(pom.Page):
+class PyPIHomePage(Page):

-query = pom.InputElement("input[id='search']")
+query = Annotated[dom.Input, dom.CSS("input[id='search']")]

 page = PyPIHomePage(browser)

-We can now interact directly with the search by simply setting a value to page.query; this is the goal of manen: having very Pythonic way to retrieve and interact with a HTML page.
+We can now interact directly with the search by simply setting a value to page.query

 [5]: